albgar/legacy_aiida_plugin/aiida_siesta/docs/plugins/siesta.rst

 * **ions**, :py:class:`IonData  <aiida.orm.IonData>`

-  Instances of `IonData` can be used as inputs of a ``SiestaCalculation``, meaning ``aiida_siesta`` supports the use of user basis specified directly in ".ion" files.
-However, most of the times, pseudos and basis are defined separately for a siesta run and the basis generation makes use of internal siesta algorithms that translates high-level definitions (basis-sizes, split-norm, ...) into the actual orbitals for the wave-function expansion.
+  Instances of `IonData` can be used as inputs of a ``SiestaCalculation``, meaning ``aiida_siesta`` supports the use of pre-packaged information in ".ion" files.
+However, most of the time, pseudos and basis specifications are given separately for a siesta run, and the basis generation makes use of internal siesta algorithms that translate high-level definitions (basis-sizes, split-norm, ...) into the actual basis orbitals.
 In these cases siesta produces an ".ion.xml" file for each species in the structure.
-  These files are parsed and stored into `IonData` instances that can be than easily reused for subsequent calculations.
-From `IonData` instances also the explicit orbitals of the basis can be obtained.
+  These files are parsed and stored into `IonData` instances that can be then easily reused in subsequent calculations.
-  One **ions** for each species is created and they will be outputted with the name ``ions_El`` where ``El`` is the label of the species.
+  One **ions** for each species is created and they will be output with the name ``ions_El`` where ``El`` is the label of the species.

   .. |br| raw:: html